Skip to content

 Search commands

 The bricks search command lets you find elements across your entire site.
-Search by element type, global class, setting value, or post type.
-Useful for auditing content, finding where a specific component is used, or understanding what exists before making changes.
+Search by element type, global class, setting value, post type, or Bricks query metadata.
+Useful for auditing content, finding query loops, locating WooCommerce product grids, or understanding what exists before making changes.

 Terminal window